bet4a/d3wiki/Upgrading-to-3.0.md

 There is now a wide variety of geographic projections available for D3 3.0 in the [d3.geo.projection plugin](/d3/d3-plugins/tree/master/geo/projection).
 Correspondingly, **the rarely-used Bonne projection has been moved from the core library to the plugin**, and **the d3.geo.azimuthal projection has also been replaced with separate projections for each mode**: d3.geo.orthographic, d3.geo.azimuthalEqualArea, d3.geo.azimuthalEquidistant, d3.geo.stereographic and d3.geo.gnomonic. **The albers.origin method has also been replaced by the generic projection.rotate and projection.center methods.**

 Lastly, **the alias d3.geo.greatCircle has been removed**; use d3.geo.circle instead.
 Also, did you know that you can now use d3.geo.circle to draw circles?
 This is an easy way to approximate [Tissot’s indicatrix](http://bl.ocks.org/4052873).

+## Why These Changes Were Made

+Most changes to D3 are carefully designed to be backwards-compatible, which makes it easier to upgrade.
+If you’ve been linking to the official [d3.v2.js](http://d3js.org/d3.v2.js), you’ve been getting bug fixes, performance improvements, and new features automatically.
+Unfortunately, not all changes can be made backwards-compatible; periodically, these potentially disruptive changes are needed to keep the API and the code lean by removing deprecated, broken or confusing functionality.